Osama-Siddiqui/PhoneStoreFront/README.md

 # PhoneStoreFront
-A store from for 3 different IOS
+A store from for 3 different OS